zebrafactory/zebrachain/README.md

 `getrandom()` is made.
 This new entropy is securely mixed with the current seed (using a keyed hash), and the result is the next seed.

 * Quantum safe.
-ZebraChain uses the recently standardized [ML-DSA FIPS 204](https://csrc.nist.gov/pubs/fips/204/final) quantum secure algorithm in a hybrid construction with the classically secure [ed25519](https://ed25519.cr.yp.to/) algorithm (as recommended by the ML-DSA authors).
-Support for [SLH-DSA FIPS 205](https://csrc.nist.gov/pubs/fips/205/final) will be added soon.
+ZebraChain uses the recently standardized [FIPS 204 ML-DSA](https://csrc.nist.gov/pubs/fips/204/final) quantum secure algorithm in a hybrid construction with the classically secure [ed25519](https://ed25519.cr.yp.to/) algorithm (as recommended by the ML-DSA authors).
+Support for
+[FIPS 205 SLH-DSA](https://csrc.nist.gov/pubs/fips/205/final) will be added soon.

 * *Some* quantum mitigation, even if ML-DSA is broken.
 A sufficiently large quantum computer can get the secret key from an ed25519 public key (that's the whole problem).
 But that same quantum